joshproehl/ansible-role-wireguard-server/README.md

                 to: 54321                             # Required, the port to forward to on the client
                 proto: tcp                            # Required, must be a valid protocol/match value. (tcp/udp)
                 comment: Forward Service to client1   # Optional, defaults to "WGFWD-client_name: ", followed by the given comment if provided.
-            block_client_communication: false   # Optional, defaults to false.
-Creates an iptables rule block traffic from this client to the rest of the WG subnet.
+            block_client_communication: False   # Optional, defaults to false.
+Creates an iptables rule that specifically allows traffic from this client to the rest of the subnet.

 ```